 St. Thomas Church

 This church was built in 1946 in Prince Jayachamarajendra 6th Cross.
 It later got renovated in 2002.
 Roman Catholic Christians visit this place regularly on Fridays and Sundays.
 The church is built in typical Roman Catholic style and has serene and beautiful surroundings.
 Christmas is celebrated with much pomp in this place and a number of Christian families gather around to be part of it.
 Perfect for those who love to visit churches and sit quietly, away from the noise of city life.

 Sri Chennagiri Rangappa Clock Tower is another must see if you are in the city of Davangere.
 This is a clock tower and serves as an important landmark in the city.
 It has a length of 75 ft and was led foundation by a Deewan of Mysore.
 The clock tower gets its name from Sir Chennagiri Rangappa who financed it.
 While there was a mechanical clock initially, it has now been replaced with a HMT solar clock.

 How to reach Davangere

-Mangalore is 282 km away by road from this place while Bangalore is closer at 262 km.
-Mysore is 319 km from this place and Hubli is closest at 150 km.
-There are buses (though not from every city) and cabs available to travel the distance.
+Mangalore is 282 km away by road from this place, while Bangalore is closer at 262 km.
+Mysore is 319 km from this place, and Hubli is closest at 150 km.
+Buses (though not from every city) and cabs are available to travel the distance.